 WHAT DOES LARGE FORMAT REFER TO?

 Large format photography is captured by cameras that are capable of exposing large sheets of film that are a minimum of 4 x 5 inches.
-5 x 7 inches or 8 x 10 inches are also common large format sizes.
-5x7 is the preferred format for HABS/HAER/HALS documentation used by in-house NPS photographers at Heritage Documentation Programs in Washington DC.
+5 x 7 inch or 8 x 10 inch cameras are also common large format sizes.
+5x7 has historically been the preferred format for HABS/HAER/HALS documentation used by in-house NPS photographers at Heritage Documentation Programs in Washington, D.C.

-Very important resources like the Golden Gate Bridge and the Statue of Liberty were recorded on 5x7.
-Large Format aerial photos are customarily made with 4x5 cameras because they can be hand-held in aircraft.
-8x10 cameras are often used for studio copy-views of historic photos, blueprints and maps but are rarely used in the field because they are generally too heavy and cumbersome for extensive location photography.
+Very important resources like the Golden Gate Bridge and the Statue of Liberty were recorded on 5x7 film.
+Large Format aerial photos are typically made with 4x5 cameras because they can be hand-held in aircraft.
+8x10 cameras are often used for studio copy-views of historic photos, blueprints and maps but are rarely used in the field because they are generally too heavy and cumbersome for extensive location photography projects.

 WHY IS LARGE FORMAT REQUIRED FOR HABS?